 You can recognize additional effort or creative thinking by emphasising the merits of such things in and of themselves, rather than as a way to get sweets.
 Reward systems shape behavior and thought patterns more than people realize, and it’s important to wield such a tool carefully.

+A reward system for homeschooling allows you to refrain from punishment.
 If a child is struggling with a subject or displaying bad behavior, flat-out punishments and removal of privileges may well make things worse.
 There’s nothing wrong with letting a child know that what they’re doing is wrong, of course – but it’s tricky to administer actual punishment in a way that discourages the behavior instead of implicitly encouraging your child to just not get caught next time.
 Instead, make an effort to encourage good behavior, thereby coaxing your child to redirect his or her energy towards exhibiting good values rather than bad.
 Having a reward system for homeschooling can therefore benefit both you and your children in the long run.

 Do you have any experience with home-schooling?
 Do you think it’s important to have a good rewards system?
 Share your opinions and experience in the comments!